-Following the above changes, as at 31 December 2021, the Board consisted of two executive directors, one non-executive non-independent director and two independent directors.
-The number of independent directors represented more than one-third of the Board.
+Ms Margaret Anne Haseltine was appointed on 17 February 2022 as a non-executive non-independent director.
+With her appointment, the Board comprises two executive directors, two non-executive nonindependent directors and two non-executive independent directors.
+The number of independent directors represented one-third of the Board.
 The Board considers that there are sufficient independent elements that enable the Board to discharge its duties and responsibilities.
 The Board comprises suitably-qualified directors who provide the Company with a good balance of accounting, finance and management's expertise and experience, complemented by sound industry knowledge.

 The Board has two independent members.
-They are Mr Timothy Chen Teck Leng and Ms Chua Kwee Huay, Genevieve.
+They are Mr Chen Timothy Teck Leng @ Chen Teck Leng and Ms Chua Kwee Huay Genevieve.
 The criterion for independence is based on the definition provided in the Code.
-The Board considers an "independent" director as one who is independent in conduct, character and judgement, and has no relationship with the Company, its related companies or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the director's independent business judgement.
+The Board considers an "independent" director as one who is independent in conduct, character and judgement, and has no relationship with the Company, its related companies, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the director's independent business judgement in the best interests of the Company.
 The Board has carried out its annual evaluation of the independence of each of the two independent directors, taking into account whether the directors are independent in character and judgement and are free from relationships or circumstances which are likely to affect, or could appear to affect, the directors' judgement.

-Non-executive directors and independent directors that make up three out of five directors as at 31 December 2021 do not exercise any management functions in the Company or any of its subsidiaries.
+Non-executive directors and independent directors that make up four out of six directors do not exercise any management functions in the Company or any of its subsidiaries.
 Although all the directors have equal responsibility for the performance of the Group, the role of the non-executive directors and independent directors are particularly important in ensuring that the strategies proposed by Management are fully discussed and rigorously examined and take account of the long-term interests, not only of the shareholders of the Company ("Shareholders"), but also of the employees, customers and suppliers.
 Where necessary, non-executive directors and/or independent directors may meet without the presence of Management or executive directors to consider matters that must be raised privately.
 The chairman of such meetings provides feedback to the Board as appropriate.